How to lead Formula 1 marketing?

 Norman: Say yes more often; be more open to opportunities.
 Nothing is perfect.
 When opportunities present themselves, take them—say yes.
 Don’t always think about those opportunities in terms of purely financial gains.
 Think about where an opportunity could lead you—it’s worse to have regrets than to have failed.
 We learn from failures to be better.

 PS: This year, I’ve admittedly written fewer posts.
 Let me explain.
-In January, work had started for the 2021 Marketing Leadership Masterclass with my friend and top CMO Syl Saller.
+In January, work had for the relaunch of the Marketing Leadership Masterclass with my friend and top CMO Syl Saller.
 When the pandemic hit, people started asking if we could shift more training online.
 We bravely decided to bring the launch forward to 2020, together with our friends from the Marketing Academy and the wonderful Sherilyn Shackell.
 What followed was 24/7 editing, shooting, post-production—on an ambitious new learning platform with all new IT.
 We made it.
 The 2020 class will be graduating shortly.
 Far and away, it’s been our best class ever!
 With the Marketing Society and her fabulous new CEO Sophie Devonshire, we have just agreed a new global partnership for the March 2021 class (applications are open)!

 As a consequence, I have dedicated less time to research and writing.
 That’s going to change again in 2021—thank you for bearing with me.